aquapaulo/renpy-main-menu-parallax/CODE.md

 # renpy-main-menu-parallax
- renpy main menu parallax! add this to your screens.rpy file, and replace gui.main_menu_background with as much instances of "add TrackCursor("gui/your images' location here", 20)" as you need for all your layers, then lower the number 20 in each layer the further down you go in your list of layers!
+renpy main menu parallax!
+click on the "raw" button to get the regular text version! add this code to your screens.rpy file, and replace gui.main_menu_background with as much instances of "add TrackCursor("gui/your images' location here", 20)" as you need for all your layers, then lower the number 20 in each layer the further down you go in your list of layers! include the "init python code" below as well!